Chobe National Park, Botswana

 Malaria: Chobe National Park is wet; you will encounter mosquitos.
 Chobe is a recognized known malaria zone.
 Contact your doctor for the best course of action for you.
 Bring and use mosquito repellant and long sleeved and long legged clothing to use, especially early in the day and at dusk when the mosquitos are most active.

-This is Chobe National Park's
+Chobe National Park's

 "Code of Visitor Conduct"